 Are you totally done with having to unplug your 3D printer from your Raspberry Pi each time you want your printer’s screen to turn off along with the rest of your machine?
-In this post I show you how prevent a USB-cable from powering the display of your 3D-printer when it is turned off.
+In this post I will show you how you can disable the power on a USB-cable so the display of your 3D-printer does not light up while it is turned off.

 Happy as I was when I first got to play around with my brand-new printer, it didn’t take long for me to figure out it that I was missing something.
 It would be nice to keep an eye on it when I wasn’t around the house.
 So, I decided to hook up a Raspberry Pi to my printer running Octoprint (which I quickly replaced with Astroprint by the way).

 The problem I stumbled upon though, is that I have this printer sitting at a desk in my bedroom.
 Having the blue light of the printer’s LCD-display light my room is on my top 1 list of annoyances when I try to sleep.
 Of course, I tried unplugging the USB-cable from printer every night.
 But I realized that -eventually- this will break the USB-port of my CR-10S.
 I’m sure most CR-10(S) users will agree that it doesn’t have the most durable USB-port.

 Anyways, after looking around on the internet for a bit, I found that you can easily make a data-only cable from your regular USB-cable.
 I made it, and I love it.
 That’s why I’m here to help you prevent your USB-cable from powering your printer’s display.

 Here’s a very detailed list of everything you need: